katshalonskaya/Project-for-AoSN/README.md

 **_2. Graphs of tasks where problems occurred while solving math problems across 50 students_**

 In the second step, we removed other variables from the combined data set, grouped the data by task, and calculated additional variables: “number of problems students encountered within the task”, “number of first-time problem solving”, “number of hints used within the task”.
 Using th table we have created a grapf.
 The nodes of the graph are tasks who are interconnected based on what students have solved them.
+The number of nodes are 659 task.

 <img width="914" alt="image" src="https://user-images.githubusercontent.com/105935163/175218012-f5132289-507b-4a96-a0fb-ff960e2e38af.png">